pepstock-org/Charba/readme.md

  * add `getWholeOptions` method to `IsChart` interface in order to get the whole options configuration of a chart (merged global, global chart and chart options).
  * add constructors to plugin options in order to create the object relating it to a chart instance to get the default values, if needed.
  * add 2 `store` methods to `AbstractPluginOptions` class in order to store the plugin options into a global chart and dataset options.
+ * add `setOptions`, `getOptions` and `getOptionsAsList` methods to options, configuration and datasets removing plugin ID as parameter because already set inside the plugin options and factory.
+ * add `removeOptions` methods to options, configuration and datasetss in order to remove the plugin options by plugin id.

 ### Fixed Bugs